yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ### Translate text

-Translate text in language A to language B and vice versa.
+Translate text in `secondary_lang` to `primary_lang` and vice versa.
 You can use one of the following methods:

 * Universal action
 * Fallback search